natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 **Cryptojacking**

 Cryptojacking represents a security threat that is entirely unique to cryptocurrencies.
-Crypto-malware effectively saves hackers large overheads, as it allows them to “mine” cryptocurrencies without paying for expensive mining hardware or racking up large electricity bills.
+Crypto-malware, effectively, saves hackers large overheads, as it allows them to “mine” cryptocurrencies without paying for expensive mining hardware or racking up large electricity bills.
 Once cryptocurrencies have been mined, they are sent to crypto-wallets that are controlled by malware operators.

 **Social engineering**